clemsonciti/palmetto-documentation/pages/documentation/howtos/userguide_howto_choose_right_filesystem.md

 It's acceptable for jobs to copy data from the home directory to a scratch directory at the beginning of the job and from scratch to home at the end of the job, but applications should not read or write data to the home directory.
+For faster I/O, you may consider using [Burst Buffer](userguide_howto_use_burstbuffer.html).

 Some examples of data that is typically stored in the home directory:

 1. Code repositories, scripts, or notes written by the user
 1. **compiled** programs/software